katiana22/GDM-PCE/README.md

 GDM-PCE uses concepts from manifold learning (nonlinear dimensionallity reduction) and surrogate modeling (Polynomial chaos expansion or PCE)

-Details of the methdology can be found here:
+Details of the methdology can be found in our ArXiv paper here:

 ## Application